 Windows lets you use the Group Policy to define user and computer configurations for groups of users and computers.
 With the Group Policy snap-in you can specify policy settings for the following: Registry-based policies, Security options, Software installation and maintenance options, Scripts options and Folder redirection options.

-Local Group Policy Editor
+Local Group Policy Editor in Windows 11/10

-There are several desktop, start menu, taskbar, system tweaks you can apply using the Group Policy Editor in Windows 7 | 8.
+The Group Policy Editor (GPEDIT.msc) is one of the most useful tools for administering the policy on Windows.
+There are several desktops, start menu, taskbar, system tweaks you can apply using the Group Policy Editor in Windows 11/10/8/7.
 To do so, type gpedit.msc in Start Search and hit Enter.
 This will open the Local Group Policy Editor.

 In the left pane, expand User Configuration > Administrative Templates > Desktop.
 In the right pane, you will see a lot of settings you can modify.
 Most will be Not Configured.
-Right click on any and select Edit.
+Right-click on any and select Edit.
 From the dialog box which is presented, you can Enable the setting.

-Similarly, under each category like Start Menu and Taskbar, etc, you get plenty of setting which you can tweak to your requirement in Windows 7.
+Similarly, under each category like Start Menu and Taskbar, etc, you get plenty of setting which you can tweak to your requirement in Windows 11/10.

 Go here to learn about Filter Options in Local Group Policy Editor in Windows.